civican/legisinfo/44-1/bills/C-19/bill_text.md

 The definition **contributory period** in subsection 2(1) of the `Canada Pension Plan` is replaced by the following:

-**contributory period** of a contributor has, subject to paragraph 44(2)(b) and **subsections 44(5) and** 56(5), the meaning assigned by section 49; (**période cotisable**)
+**contributory period** of a contributor has, subject to paragraph 44(2)(b) and subsections 44(5) and 56(5), the meaning assigned by section 49; (**période cotisable**)

 ### Section 418

   **(1)** Paragraph 44(1)(h) of the Act is replaced by the following:

-    a post-retirement disability benefit shall be paid to a beneficiary of a retirement pension who has not reached 65 years of age and is disabled **if**
+    a post-retirement disability benefit shall be paid to a beneficiary of a retirement pension who has not reached 65 years of age and is disabled if

-    **the beneficiary** has made base contributions for not less than the minimum qualifying period **and that period ends after 2018**,
+    the beneficiary has made base contributions for not less than the minimum qualifying period and that period ends after 2018,

-    **the beneficiary** is a contributor to whom a post-retirement disability benefit would have been payable at the time the contributor is deemed to have become disabled if an application for a post-retirement disability benefit had been received before the application was actually received, or
+    the beneficiary is a contributor to whom a post-retirement disability benefit would have been payable at the time the contributor is deemed to have become disabled if an application for a post-retirement disability benefit had been received before the application was actually received, or

-    **the beneficiary** is a contributor to whom a post-retirement disability benefit would have been payable at the time the contributor is deemed to have become disabled if a division of unadjusted pensionable earnings that was made under section 55 or 55.1 had not been made.
+    the beneficiary is a contributor to whom a post-retirement disability benefit would have been payable at the time the contributor is deemed to have become disabled if a division of unadjusted pensionable earnings that was made under section 55 or 55.1 had not been made.

   **(2)** The portion of subsection 44(4) of the Act before paragraph (c) is replaced by the following:

-    **(4)** For the purposes of paragraph (1)(h) and, if a post-retirement disability benefit is payable to a contributor, paragraph (1)(e), the contributor is deemed to have made base contributions for not less than the minimum qualifying period only if the contributor has made base contributions **during their contributory period** on earnings that are not less than the contributor's basic exemption, calculated without regard to subsection 20(2),
+    **(4)** For the purposes of paragraph (1)(h) and, if a post-retirement disability benefit is payable to a contributor, paragraph (1)(e), the contributor is deemed to have made base contributions for not less than the minimum qualifying period only if the contributor has made base contributions during their contributory period on earnings that are not less than the contributor's basic exemption, calculated without regard to subsection 20(2),

-      for at least four of the last six **calendar** years **included either wholly or partly in the contributor's contributory period**;
+      for at least four of the last six calendar years included either wholly or partly in the contributor's contributory period;

-      for at least 25 **calendar** years **included either wholly or partly in the contributor's contributory period**, of which at least three are in the last six **calendar** years **included either wholly or partly in the contributor's contributory period**; or
+      for at least 25 calendar years included either wholly or partly in the contributor's contributory period, of which at least three are in the last six calendar years included either wholly or partly in the contributor's contributory period; or

   **(3)** Section 44 of the Act is amended by adding the following after subsection (4):